ahelland/AADGuide-CodeSamples/README.md

 ### Projects in this solution

-#### AboutMePasswordGrant
+#### ADFSTodoSPA
-Platform: .NET 4.6.1
+Platform: .NET Core 2 and Angular
-Demo Windows Forms app implementing the password grant OAuth flow.
-No libraries involved, just plain http calls.
+SinglePageApp (SPA) based on .NET Core on the back-end, and Angular on the front-end.
+Uses ADAL JS for auth with ADFS.

 #### ADFSWebAPIClient
 Platform: Universal Windows Platform (Min 10240)